middlendian/leader-labeler/README.md

 **Note**: Shorter timeouts increase API server load.
 Use defaults unless you need faster failover.

-## How It Works

-### Leader Election
+## Leadership transfer scenarios

+### At Pod Startup

 1. Each pod runs the leader-labeler sidecar
-2. Sidecars wait for the main container to become Ready
+2. Sidecars wait for the pod to become Ready, as determined by the other container(s)
 3. Ready pods apply the label `<election-name>/is-leader=false` to themselves
 4. Pods participate in leader election using Kubernetes Lease objects
 5. When a pod becomes leader, it reconciles all labels:
    - Sets `<election-name>/is-leader=true` on itself
    - Sets `<election-name>/is-leader=false` on all other pods with the label

-### Graceful Shutdown
+### Graceful Termination

-**Zero-downtime deployments** through clean shutdown handling:

-#### Any Pod Shutdown
+During normal operations such as draining a node or scheduled pod deletion, shutdown is handled gracefully:

-1. Receives SIGTERM
+1. Pod receives SIGTERM
-2. Releases the lease (if leader)
+2. If leader, pod releases the lease immediately
-3. Terminates

-With `maxSurge: 100%` rolling updates, new pods are Ready and participating in the election **before** SIGTERM is sent to old pods.
-This ensures:
-- A successor is always available to take over leadership
-- Leadership transfer happens within the `retry-interval` (default 2s)
+3. An election is triggered within `retry-interval` (default 2s)
-- No draining timeout logic is needed

-### Traffic Continuity
+### Rolling Updates

-For the leader to continue serving traffic during graceful shutdown, the **main container** must:

-- **Option A**: Keep its readiness probe passing during SIGTERM handling
-- **Option B**: Not have a readiness probe (use only liveness)

-This ensures the pod remains Ready and in the Service endpoints while waiting for a successor.

-## Rolling Update Strategy

 For zero-downtime deployments, use `maxSurge: 100%` to ensure new pods are Ready before old ones terminate: